pollycodes/load4wrd/README.md

 ```shell
 composer require pollycodes/load4wrd
 ```
-> **Note**: If you are using Laravel 5.5, the steps 2 and 3, for providers and aliases, are unnecessaries.
-SEOTools supports Laravel new [Package Discovery](https://laravel.com/docs/5.5/packages#package-discovery).

 ### 2 - Provider
 You need to update your application configuration in order to register the package so it can be loaded by Laravel, just update your `config/app.php` file adding the following code at the end of your `'providers'` section: